xStarbound/xStarbound/README.md

 - [StarCustomChat](https://github.com/KrashV/StarCustomChat) — no longer compatible with xStarbound as of SCC v1.8.0.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, xServer fully supports the server-side part of SE's «overground» tile placement feature.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
+- [ZB SAIL: Standalone](https://steamcommunity.com/sharedfiles/filedetails/?id=3336389472) — not compatible with xStarbound for stupid reasons.
+No compatibility patch is planned.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xStarbound has differently named callbacks) and is redundant anyway because xStarbound already fully supports this feature.
 - Mods that patch in StarExtensions «body dynamics» support for other mods.
 These won't do anything.